Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `pointInTimeUTC`

-Required if "createMode" is set to "PointInTimeRestore".
+Required if 'createMode' is set to 'PointInTimeRestore'.
 - Required: No
 - Type: string
 - Default: `''`

 ### Parameter: `privateDnsZoneArmResourceId`

 Private dns zone arm resource ID.
-Used when the desired connectivity mode is "Private Access" and required when "delegatedSubnetResourceId" is used.
-The Private DNS Zone must be lined to the Virtual Network referenced in "delegatedSubnetResourceId".
+Used when the desired connectivity mode is 'Private Access' and required when 'delegatedSubnetResourceId' is used.
+The Private DNS Zone must be lined to the Virtual Network referenced in 'delegatedSubnetResourceId'.
 - Required: No
 - Type: string
 - Default: `''`